Do the Due Diligence

 Decide what you really need

 In order to establish what’s the best solution for your products or services you need to think about what really are your requirements on the market.
 Almost everybody has heard of Alibaba or JingDong, but these giants might not be the right place for your smaller company to start out.
-(Check out my review of Singles Day 2020 to get some idea of the dimensions and number of products involved).
+(Check out my review of Singles Day 2020 or 2021 Singles Day to get some idea of the dimensions and number of products involved).
 However, unlike other markets, it may be that you can get recommendations from the large platforms as to where would be a better alternative.
 Unlike in the west, companies don’t have such a fear of recommending somebody else who might be better suited to your needs.

 Talk to as many people as possible in order to get a more realistic picture of what is really happening on the market.
 In this way you can get a better idea about what channel may be the best for your company.
 There’s no “one size fits all” approach that guarantees success in China.
 DO THE DUE DILIGENCE!